Download and build the sample application

 If you do not already have Mbed CLI installed, download the installer:

-- After Mbed CLI is installed, tell Mbed where to find the Arm embedded toolchain.
+- After Mbed CLI is installed, tell Mbed where to find the Arm embedded toolchain using the following command:

 Build and compile micro speech example